-In many Christian congregations, today is set aside to remember and reflect on the doctrine of the Trinity, the affirmation that God is revealed to us as Father, Son, and Holy Spirit.
+In today's text, Jesus the Son shares more with his disciples about his return to the Father and the work of the Spirit.
+So the three persons of the Trinity are all in play.
+When we affirm that God is revealed to us as Father, Son, and Holy Spirit, we're giving expression to a great mystery.
 With our lips we confess it, and with our brains we struggle to grasp it.
 Of course, to some degree, every attempt to explain the Trinity or to make it manageable falls short.
 It always has been, and always will be, impossible for any of us to wrap our minds completely around this fundamental yet perplexing Christian conviction.
 As preacher David H. C. Read has pointed out, when one of the early Christian creeds speaks of "The Father incomprehensible, the Son incomprehensible, and the Holy Ghost incomprehensible' the modern mind has been tempted to add 'and the whole thing incomprehensible."11